 Response: ???

 The Stolpovsky et al. (2015) database is a very valuable source of information and we will compare our calculated fluxes using the coupled model with it in the follow-up study.
 The ranges of simulated SWI-fluxes from the stand-alone OMEN-SED model are already compared to the database in Figure 6.
 However, we would also argue that the Stolpovsky et al. (2015) database does not contain a representative amount of very deep ocean sites (e.g. within ocean gyres) characterised by very low SWI-fluxes (see e.g. Fischer et al., 2009; D'Hondt et al., 2015).
 D'Hondt el al. (2009) for instance found that the net rate of diagenetic degradation in the South Pacific Gyre is 1 to 3 orders of magnitude lower than at previously explored sites and they suggest that almost 50% of the worlds ocean may be characterised by these rates.
+In a more recent study D'Hondt et al. (2015) suggest: “...that oxygen and aerobic communities may occur throughout the entire sediment sequence in 15–44% of the Pacific and 9–37% of the global sea floor."

 Comment 3.3: I would encourage the authors to delete the entire section 4 of the paper because it